GOP Exults as Congress Delivers Tax Overhaul

 House Speaker Paul D. Ryan, who spent most of his almost 20 years in Congress pushing for an overhaul of the tax code, said he was “excited” about making good on a core part of the Republican Party’s orthodoxy.

 “We are going to launch next year this fantastic tax reform so that the American people can see how we can truly reach our economic growth and our economic potential,” Ryan said.
-In remarks before the Cabinet meeting, Vice President Mike Pence offered the kind of effusive praise that Trump is unlikely to receive very often, even in the wake of the tax bill victory.
+In remarks before the Cabinet meeting, Vice President Mike Pence offered the kind of effusive praise that Trump is unlikely to receive very often, even after the tax bill victory.

 “I want to thank you, Mr. President,” Pence said.
 “I want to thank you for speaking on behalf of and fighting every day for the forgotten men and women of America.
 Because of your determination, because of your leadership, the forgotten men and women of America are forgotten no more, and we are making America great again.”